-Although both types of bankruptcy will help release you from debt, they do so in different ways.
+Although both types of bankruptcy, Chapter 7 and Chapter 13, will help release you from debt, they do so in different ways.

 In Chapter 7 bankruptcy, your nonexempt assets are liquidated, and the funds are distributed among creditors to satisfy some of your debt.
 Assets exempt from liquidation include items considered necessary for your everyday life, such as vehicles or tools you use for your job, up to a certain value.